Shansh/intro-r-lifesci/README.md

 Now, let's analyze some publicly available gene expression (RNA-seq) data.
 NCBI Gene Expression Omnibus (<http://www.ncbi.nlm.nih.gov/geo/>) is an international public repository that archives and freely distributes microarray, next-generation sequencing, and other forms of high-throughput functional genomics data submitted by the research community.
 Many publishers require gene expression data be submitted to GEO and made publicly available before publication.
 You can learn a lot more about GEO by reading their [overview](http://www.ncbi.nlm.nih.gov/geo/info/overview.html) and [FAQ](http://www.ncbi.nlm.nih.gov/geo/info/faq.html) pages.
 At the time of this writing, GEO hosts over 45,000 studies comprising over 1,000,000 samples on over 10,000 different technology platforms.

 In this demonstration, we're going to be using data from GEO Series accession number GSE18508.
 You can enter this number in the search box on the GEO homepage, or use [this direct link](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE18508).
-In this study, the authors performed RNA-sequencing of mRNA from Drosophila melanogaster S2-DRSC cells that have been RNAi depleted of mRNAs encoding RNA binding proteins and splicing factors.
+In this study, the authors performed RNA-sequencing of mRNA from *Drosophila melanogaster* S2-DRSC cells that have been RNAi depleted of mRNAs encoding RNA binding proteins and splicing factors.
 This was done as part of the modENCODE project, published in: Brooks AN et al. Conservation of an RNA regulatory map between Drosophila and mammals. *Genome Res* 2011 Feb;21(2):193-202.

 You can go to the [GEO accession page](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE18508) and download all the raw data at the bottom under supplementary data.
 However, this dataset is nearly 100GB.
 What I have in this repository is a spreadsheet containing a matrix of gene counts, where genes are in rows and samples are in columns.
 That is, this data has already been aligned and counted, and the number in the cell is the number of RNA-seq reads that mapped to that gene for that sample.
 The value in the *i*-th row and the *j*-th column of the matrix tells how many reads have been mapped to gene *i* in sample *j*.
+To do these steps yourself, you would need to align reads to the genome (e.g., using [STAR](https://code.google.com/p/rna-star/)) and count reads mapping to features (e.g., using a GTF file from Ensembl and a tool like [featureCounts](http://bioinf.wehi.edu.au/featureCounts/))

-Note: much of this was adapted from the DESeq2 package vignette.
+Note: much of this was adapted from the [DESeq2 package vignette](http://www.bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.pdf).

 #### Load packages